UniMath/agda-unimath/src/modal-type-theory/sharp-modality.lagda.md

 ### Crisp induction for the sharp modality

+The
+{{# "crisp induction principle" Disambiguation="for the sharp modality" Agda=crisp-ind-sharp}}
-The crisp induction principle for the sharp modality is the principle that sharp codiscrete types are local at the flat counit.
+for the sharp modality is the principle that sharp codiscrete types are local at the flat counit.

 ```agda
 postulate